 Could it be you he’s calling!

 Currently we have five seminarians in formation for the priesthood.

 Stuart comes from Holy Family Parish, Swindon.
 He already has a degree in history and, prior to coming to seminary, spent a year as Chaplaincy Assistant in the University of Bristol Catholic Chaplaincy.
-In the past couple of years, Stuart has had placements at St Osmund’s, Salisbury and St Peter’s, Gloucester and thoroughly enjoyed both experiences.
+In the past few years, Stuart has also had a separate short placement at St Osmund’s, Salisbury and at St Peter’s, Gloucester.
 Please keep Stuart in your prayers

 Stephen comes from St Dunstan’s Parish, Keynsham.
 He has a degree in Politics and Theology from Leeds University.
 He has experience of working at St Cassian’s Centre, Kintbury and also as Chaplaincy Assistant at the University of Bristol Catholic Chaplaincy.
-At the end of his first year, he had an excellent placement in the parish of St Osmund’s, Salisbury and at the end of his second year had a very positive experience at St Bonaventure’s, Bristol.
+During his formation, he has had placements in the parishes of St Osmund’s, Salisbury and St Bonaventure’s, Bristol.
 Let us pray for Stephen too!

-Like Paul, Joseph comes from St Gregory’s Parish, Cheltenham.
+Joseph comes from St Gregory’s Parish, Cheltenham.
 He completed a degree in theology from Oxford in 2014.
 In 2015, Joseph had the opportunity to visit every parish in the diocese as Fr Matt’s support driver on his ‘Ride for Vocations’!
-At the end of his first year, Joseph had a very colourful experience in the diverse parish of St Nicholas of Tolentino and St Joseph’s, Portishead with St Francis, Nailsea.
+Joseph has had two very positive parish placements in St Nicholas of Tolentino and St Joseph’s, Portishead with St Francis, Nailsea.
 Let’s keep Joseph in our prayers too!